MichaelTien8901/michaeltien8901.github.io/_posts/2023-03-23-Use-Interrupt-Priority-to-Enable-Nested-Interrupt-Handling-for-H8-300H.md

 ![H8 Interupt Handling](/assets/2023-03-23/H8_Interrupt_handling.png)

 * Nested Interrupt Handling
-  * Setup: SYSCR.UE = 1(Enable UE), IRPB.B3 = 1(SCI0 at high priority).
+  * Setup: `SYSCR.UE` = 1(Enable `UE`), `IRPB.B3` = 1(SCI0 at high priority).
 Timer interrupt use the interrupt priority 0(low) by default.

-  * Timer handler: set CCR.UI = 0 at first time line.
+  * Timer handler:
+    set `CCR.UI` = 0 at first line.
 This will enable nested interrupt for high priority interrupt.
-CCR is not a regular register that can be accessed in c language as port.
-We can use assembly code to use the right instruction to set or clear it.
+    `CCR` is not a regular register that can be accessed in c language.
+We can use assembly code to set or clear it.
 See the example below.

 ## Solutions